Lower your DSO and improve your cash flow

 • Is it possible to use that information to improve your invoicing processes?

 Days Sales Outstanding (DSO) is a useful accounting metric that helps deal with these types of questions.
 DSO gives you an indication of your invoice collection speed and health.
-In other words, DSO tells you how long you have to wait to get paid for products already delivered or services already provided.

-This article will explore DSO, including:
+This article explores DSO, including:

 • DSO definition